neasher1/Pepperoni-Pizza-client/README.md

 LIVE WEBSITE LINK [Pepperoni](https://pepperoni-client.web.app).

 ## About This Project
-- This Project is Mainly For Review Over my food Service
+- This Project is Mainly For Review Over my food Services

 ## Main Feature Of This Website
 - Anyone Can Review On This website